James Stillman: Personal life and family

 Stillman was an intimate friend of both James O. Bloss and John William Sterling.
 After the death of James Gordon Bennett Jr., it was learned by the administrators of his estate that he had appointed Stillman one of the administrators and trustees.
-Stillman had little or no opportunity to act under the authority of Bennett's will, as he died a few weeks after Bennett's death.
+Stillman had little or no opportunity to act under the authority of Bennett's will, as he died two months before Bennett's death.
 Stillman named Sterling one of his executors.
-Sterling could hardly have begun his duties under Stillman's will when he too died suddenly.
+Sterling could hardly have begun his duties under Stillman's will when he too died a few months later.
 The Bennett estate, the Stillman estate and the Sterling estate totaled about $76,000,000.
 After Sterling's death it was learned that he had appointed his long time intimate companion, Bloss, one of the executors.
-And a few weeks after Sterling's death, Bloss died.
+And six months after Sterling's death, Bloss died.

 Descendants

 His grandchildren included Godfrey Stillman Rockefeller (1899–1983), a financier, and James Stillman Rockefeller (1902–2004), who married Nancy Carnegie (died 1994), grandniece of Andrew Carnegie.
-James also served as president of National City from 1952 to 1959 and was chairman from 1959 to 1967.
+James also served as president of the National City Bank from 1952 to 1959 and was chairman of the board from 1959 to 1967.
 His great-grandson is the director, and Academy Award nominee, Whit Stillman (born 1952).